-There are a seemingly infinite number of European travel itineraries out there.
+There are a seemingly infinite number of backpacking routes through Europe out there.
 The trip you decide to take depends on several factors, like which countries you want to visit, what kinds of sightseeing you enjoy, and whether you prefer big cities or small towns.

-The journey begins in Oslo, the capital city of Norway.
+The first stop on this backpacking route through Europe is Oslo, the capital city of Norway.
 The city was founded in 1040 and is home to around 673,000 people today.

 As the home of budget carrier Norwegian Airlines, it’s become increasingly more convenient and less expensive to fly in and out of Oslo.
 Plus, there’s a handy train that goes right from the airport to the center of the city.

 Oslo is situated on the water and is full of beautiful green spaces and cultural sights.
 It’s home to several renowned museums, such as the Munch Museum, which houses Edvard Munch’s The Scream; Folkemuseet, a folk museum; and the Viking Ship Museum, among several others.

 The city also features many lovely parks.
 Perhaps the most famous is Frogner Park, which includes hundreds of sculptures that make up the Vigeland Museum.
 There are many other public parks and open green spaces perfect for exploring as well.

 The Norwegian capital is also known for its cultural institutions.
 One of the most well known is the Oslo Opera House, which sits right on the waterfront.
 Whether or not you’re a fan of the music, it’s worth visiting this local landmark.
 Its striking modern architecture is beautiful and functional — you can follow the clean lines up to the roof, where wonderful city and fjord views await you.